False Claims Act

 Depending on the circumstances, you could be entitled to receive up to 30% of the money the government is able to recover as a result of the information you provided.

-If you have information about a company that has committed fraud against the New York, New Jersey, or the United States government, then we recommend you talk to an attorney who can explain how a Qui Tam action works.
-If the government receives a substantial monetary judgment against the company or business, you could be eligible to receive a portion of that recovery.
+If you have information about an entity that has committed fraud against New York State, New Jersey or the United States government, then we recommend you talk to an attorney who can evaluate a Qui Tam claim.
+If the government receives a substantial monetary judgment against the entity you could be eligible to receive a portion of that recovery.

 Our employment lawyers are experienced at representing employees.
 We have been involved in numerous precedent-setting cases that have helped improve the legal rights of workers throughout New Jersey.